 Here, in this article, we’ll discuss various programs that are available for university students and even for working professionals to get involved in open source.
 So let’s get started.

-Google Summer of Code program is a program started by Google and has completed 16 years.
+Google Summer of Code program is a program started by Google and has completed 17 years.
 It is a program that aims to promote open-source software development among university students.
 There are a few organizations and these organizations have mentors.
 First, the organizations apply to Google and after the organizations are selected then the students apply to the organizations.
 Bear in mind that you are not an employee of Google or even not an intern at Google.
 You’re working with that organization that you applied to or got selected in.
 It is a paid program with a stipend of 1500 USD for Medium Size Projects and 3000 USD for Large Size Projects in India.

 One thing that an open-source project cannot get enough of is good documentation.
 However, Google Season of Docs is a new program by Google where technical writers and open source organizations come together and work on open source projects.
 The technical writers write documentation for open source organizations and also get paid by Google.
 It is a worthwhile platform for students to learn from industry experts and to work on open-source projects.
 Also, you need to remember that you must be aged 18 or more at the time of registration to become eligible for Google Season of Docs.

 The Outreachy is also a really great program for students that aims to support diversity in open source.
 It is sort of a remote internship of 3 months and only a handful number of students are selected across the world.
 The Outreachy internship projects focus on programming, documentation, project marketing, etc. During the application process, you need to show some genuine eagerness that why you want to be an Outreachy intern and in turn, what you’re going to accomplish, and then how you plan to promote diversity and all sorts of things.
 It is a paid internship in which you are paid an amount of 5500 USD.